fabiorbap/Android-Codelabs---Constraint-Layout/README.md

     - Packed: views don't have space between themselves, and the space the pack and the parent is equal
     - Weighed: each view will fill a space equivalent to its weight
 - With the baseline attribute, it's easier to align the texts of different views, even if their text size is different from each other
-- Baseline constraint e bottom constraint are mutually exclusive
+- Baseline constraint and bottom constraint are mutually exclusive
+- It is not necessary to set all constraints of all views.
+Sometimes you can associate some constraints of some views to another that specifies most of the constraints in the layout.
+I.e. the 3 chained buttons, only the middle button had most of the constraints, the rest of the buttons just followed him.